parrotassassin15/Hacking-Notes/README.md

 open the file in cherrytree ill update them when i can

-# i hope these notes help you
+# I hope these notes help you

-please do not use these to be a black hat please join the good guys

-you dont need cherry tree for the pdf files